-Fresher-than-normal salinities persisted on Flemish Cap from 1971 to 1976 and from 1983 to 1986 in the upper 100 m of the water column with peak amplitudes reaching 0.6 psu below normal (Fig. 27).
-Salinity during the early-1990s ranged from slightly above normal at the surface to below normal at 50 and 100 m depth and about normal at 200 m depth.
-During the past few years, salinities at Flemish Cap have been increasing and are now saltier-than-normal in the top 100 m.
+Fresher-than-normal salinities persisted on Flemish Cap from 1971 to 1976 and from 1983 to 1986 in the upper 100 m of the water column with peak amplitudes reaching 0.6 psu below normal (Fig. 26).
+The trend in salinity during the early 1990s range from slightly above normal at the surface to below normal at 50 and 100 m depth and about normal at 200 m depth.
+During the past few years, salinities at Flemish Cap have been increasing and are now saltier than normal in the top 100 m.
 In general, the temperature and salinity trends are similar to those at Station 27 and elsewhere on the continental shelf over similar depth ranges.